-Fried cabbage and potatoes is an easy family dinner loaded with andouille sausage and creole seasonings.
+Fried cabbage and potatoes is an easy family dinner loaded with andouille sausage, sauteed onions, and creole seasonings.

-Looking for an easy dinner?
-Looking for an inexpensive meal?
-Looking for bold flavors?
-This fried cabbage and potatoes recipe has it all!
-Plus, the best part is, there are a million ways you can customize the recipe to fit your family's tastes.
+Are you craving an easy dinner with bold flavors?
+This versatile fried cabbage and potatoes recipe is perfect to serve as an inexpensive main dish or even as a great side dish when you are craving true comfort food.
+Plus, the best part is, there are a million different ways you can customize this great recipe to fit your family's tastes.

 Fried Cabbage and Potatoes